-How to Complete Your ERTC Claim
+How to Complete Your ERTC Claim for the IRS

 Part 4 of Form 941X is critical.
 This part of the form doesn’t require complicated numbers of formulas, but it can be the most confusing part of the form for some people.
 Here is what you need to do to complete this section.

 Box 41 is for businesses that entered both underreported and overreported amounts.
 This doesn’t apply to you because you’re only dealing with an underreported tax amount.
 Box 42 asks if you’re making corrections due to misclassified workers.